 iii.
 Path-Space relationship

-In general, the house plans are designed using two basic fundamentals of path-space relationship viz., ‘pass through space’s and ‘pass by spaces’.
+In general, the online house plan are designed using two basic fundamentals of path-space relationship viz., ‘pass through space’s and ‘pass by spaces’.

 Normally, living rooms and dining area are generally pass-through spaces because of their semi-public nature; as one can pass and approach to other spaces of the house through these spaces.